SarahBerbuir/ChemBot/README.md

 5. Setup of all components

-### Project Description
 ## 1. General description
 ChemBot consists of both hardware and software components.
 On the hardware side for rebuilding the prototype, there is a robot arm, a mock-up Linkam Stage, and a webcam connected to the laptop via USB.
 The software side consists of the code for the webcam's web server and a Raspberry Pi Pico W web server, which controls the servo motors.

 ## 2. Different prototype stages

-The 3D model shown below is the first prototype we created, the second and third one can be seen in the other image.
-The first physical prototype is shown on the right, but the correct function and angle setting did not work as expected.
-The one on the left is our final prototype, which has five servo motors to achieve a wide range of angles.
+We had three prototypes in total, which are depicted in the images below.
+Our first prototype (1) was a 3D model.
+The image of second prototype (2) only depicts a very early version.
+The second prototype  (3 on the right side) only had four servo motors, causing the correct function and angle setting to fail.
+Our final prototype (3 on the left side) has five servo motors to achieve a wide range of angles.
+Moreover, it includes a mockup Linkam stage to test and specify its function.

 <img width="200" alt="Bildschirmfoto 2023-01-19 um 09 46 31" src="https://user-images.githubusercontent.com/83503396/213471994-934e0519-a25b-4381-9665-42536feb9e2f.png"> <img width="200" alt="Bildschirmfoto 2023-01-19 um 09 46 49" src="https://user-images.githubusercontent.com/83503396/213472020-e178e687-02d7-4d8c-a513-4a67835f532d.png"> <img width="200" alt="Bildschirmfoto 2023-01-19 um 09 47 04" src="https://user-images.githubusercontent.com/83503396/213472030-25b1861b-c1f0-4e7c-a692-5d55fc7413b7.png">
 [<img src="https://user-images.githubusercontent.com/83503396/213709492-51242568-d4b1-44fb-b990-2007aba6f61c.jpeg" width="600"/>](https://user-images.githubusercontent.com/83503396/213709492-51242568-d4b1-44fb-b990-2007aba6f61c.jpeg)